marisacasillas/chatterlab/DCC2022/Casillas-DevCommComp-Winter2022-Syllabus.md

 ### Reading notes (45%)

 Students are expected to submit digital notes summarizing and reacting to each assigned reading (~1/2 page+ each).
-Marisa will evaluate each student's notes for each reading: tips for effective note-taking will be covered in the first class.
+Dr. Casillas will evaluate each student's notes for each reading: tips for effective note-taking will be covered in the first class.
 There are a total of 36 assigned readings, but notes are only required for 30 of them, and students may pick which 30 readings to submit notes for (i.e., students earn 1.5% for each reading with satisfactory notes).

 * 30 x 1.5 point for every [reading with notes](./DCC2022/course_instructions/instructions-reading_notes.md)